Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Minimal dominating sets in incomparability graphs

 Observe that every minimal dominating set $D$ of $G$ is an irredundant set of $G$ that can be extended upwards into a minimal dominating set (the extension being $D$ itself), with no children.
 Conversely, an irredundant set that can be extended upwards into a minimal dominating set, with no children, is necessarily a minimal dominating set.

 Consequently, the $\parent$ relation as introduced in Definition~\ref{def:parent} defines a tree $T$ whose nodes are irredundant sets of $G$ that can be extended upwards into minimal dominating sets, root is the empty set, leaves are minimal dominating sets of $G$, and where there is an edge between two irredundant sets $I^*$ and $I$ if $I^*=\parent(I)$.
+The fact that all minimal dominating sets appear as leaves of this tree follows by induction noting that each node of $T$ distinct from the root has a parent whose cardinal is strictly smaller.
 As in Section~\ref{sec:polyflipping}, the enumeration proceeds with what boils down to a DFS of $T$ initiated at the empty set.
 When visiting a node $I^*\in V(T)$, the algorithm seeks the children of $I$ as follows.
 It checks for every candidate vertex $v\in \UU(I^*)$ whether $I^*\cup \{v\}$ can be extended upwards into a minimal dominating set, using Corollary~\ref{cor:bt-extension}, and whether the obtained set is a child of $I^*$, using Definition~\ref{def:parent}.
 Whenever it is the case, the algorithm ``pauses'' the generation of children of $I^*$, and generates children of $I^*\cup\{v\}$.
 When the generation on $I^*\cup\{v\}$ is complete, the algorithm ``resumes'' the generation on $I^*$.
 During this procedure, only the leaves of $T$, hence the minimal dominating sets of $G$, are output by the algorithm.
 Duplications are implicitly avoided by the structure of $T$.

-The delay time complexity is bounded by twice the depth of the tree (the maximal distance between two leaves in $T$), times the time complexity of solving the extension problem and checking the $\parent$ relation for every candidate vertex $v$.
+The delay time complexity is bounded by twice the depth of the tree (the maximal distance between two leaves in $T$), times the time complexity of solving the extension problem and checking the $\parent$ relation, for every candidate vertex $v$.
 This sums up to

 Space complexity is polynomial as we only need to store for each node $W\in T$ from the root to the current node $I^*\in T$ the data of the (paused) execution of the children generation on node $W$.

 We conclude to Theorem~\ref{thm:mainincomp} that we restate here with the complexity.